 - Place organic powdered sugar on a plate.
 The dough may be sticky, so dampen your hand with water or spray hands with cooking spray.
 Use a tablespoon to scoop out dough, then roll into a ball.
 Place ball on plate with powdered sugar, roll to coat, then place on prepared baking sheet.
 Space cookie dough balls about an 1 ½ inches apart.
 Repeat until cookie sheet is filled with even rows.

-- Bake for 12-14 minutes, or until cookies are set on the outside.
-Allow cookies to cool on baking sheet for 4-5 minutes then transfer to a wire rack to cool.
+- Press down just slightly on each cookie dough ball with the palm of your hand.
+Bake for 12-14 minutes, or until cookies are set on the outside.
+Allow cookies to cool on the baking sheet for 4-5 minutes then transfer to a wire rack to cool completely.

 Stella